Serious Fraud Office accuses Auckland Council worker of taking bribe for goods contract

-An Auckland Council worker has been accused of accepting a bribe to guarantee a $150,000 business deal.
+A former Auckland Council worker has been accused of accepting a bribe to guarantee a $150,000 business deal.

 Appearing in the Auckland District Court for the first time this morning, the man faces a charge by the Serious Fraud Office (SFO) of corruptly accepting or obtaining a bribe for himself or another person.

-It is alleged a cheque for $7500 by a 55-year-old business owner was used to bribe the council worker.
+It is alleged a cheque for $7500 by a 55-year-old business owner was used to bribe the then council worker.

 The business owner is also facing one charge laid by the SFO under the Secret Commissions Act.